Bernese Oberland Switzerland travel guide 2026 - Eiger Mönch Jungfrau peaks

 2. Lauterbrunnen Valley – The Waterfall Wonder

-Key stops in the valley:
+Key stops you won’t want to miss in the valley:

 3. Grindelwald First – Adventure Capital